-As the graduation project is the concluding part of Master's programme, the project should enable you to show your knowledge, understanding and skills at an academic level, and you should have the opportunity to independently plan and execute this 20 weeks project.
+As the graduation project is the concluding part of the Master's programme, the project should enable you to show your knowledge, understanding and skills at an academic level, and you should have the opportunity to independently plan and execute this 20 weeks project.
 You are expected to show you can adapt to new developments and results from analysis, and that you are capable of motivating and defending your choices.
 Moreover, your graduation project must have the potential to be a fitting culmination of your master's programme in terms of content and complexity.
 What 'fitting' entails in this is in a way summarised in the Final Attainment Levels of your programme.
 These levels reflect the content and competencies to develop within your specific Master, and the project at hand is expected to provide enough space to show that you indeed have done so.
-In appendix B the Final Attainment Levels of the three IDE Master programmes are included, which are a regular part of the faculty's Teaching and Examination Regulations (TER).
+In appendix B, the Final Attainment Levels of the three IDE Master programmes are included as these were linked to the MSc courses up and until document date.
+(Updated FALs, as included in the TER 24-25, will apply to the graduation project from next year on.)